-Welcome to our guide to the anthurium warocqueanum care.
-We run down all you need to know about everyone’s favorite wishlist plant…
+Welcome to our guide to anthurium warocqueanum care.
+The key to caring for a queen anthurium is to keep the soil moist but not soggy, and give it high humidity levels.
+We run down all you need to know about everyone’s favorite wish list plant.

 Anthurium Warocqueanum Summary